This easy iced coffee will see you right through the summer if, like me, you’re finding it hard to keep up your caffeine levels in this heat!

 PS Whether you opt for the instant or real stuff, brew the coffee stronger than you would normally as the ice will water it down.

-Pour over your milk of choice and watch those rippled swirl.
-Stir and indulge.
-Yum.
+Next pour over your milk of choice and watch those ripples swirl.